robenkleene/veep.vim/README.md

 `:GrepSh rg --vimgrep partshell` uses [ripgrep](https://github.com/BurntSushi/ripgrep) to populate the quickfix list with all the lines that contain `partshell` (recursively from the current directory, because the way `rg` works by default).

-### Closest Built-In Command
+#### Built-In Alternative

 `:set grepprg=rg\ --vimgrep | grep partshell` but that has the side effect of setting `grepprg` (which might be desirable!
 Setting `grepprg` to `rg` is a great alternative if the built-in `:grep` behavior isn't useful).

-`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `errorformat` instead of `grepformat` to parse matching lines (`%` to reference the current file will not work in this context).
+`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `errorformat` instead of `grepformat` to parse matching lines (note that `%`, which can usually be used on the command line to reference the current file, will not work in this context).

 ### `:LgrepSh[!]`, `:LGsh[!]`